-You can download all New Mexico Taxation and Revenue Department (TRD) forms, instructions, and information brochures from the Department website at www.tax.newmexico. gov. You can also get forms and help by calling (505) 827-0825 in Santa Fe or toll free at (866) 809-2335, option 4.
-If you prefer, you can contact the Department by email at CIT.
-TaxReturnHelp@state.nm.us.
+You can download all New Mexico Taxation and Revenue Department (Department) forms, instructions, and information brochures from the Department website at www.tax.newmexico.gov.
+You can also get forms and help by calling (505) 827-0825 in Santa Fe or toll free at (866) 809-2335, select option 1, then option 5.
+If you prefer, you can contact the Department by email at CIT.TaxReturnHelp@tax.nm.gov.